Step Function Intuition

 A step function is piecewise constant — it takes a fixed value on each of several intervals, jumping abruptly at the interval boundaries.

-Why is Step Function Intuition important?
+What is the Step Function Intuition formula?

 Prerequisites